-***Disclaimer: This post contains affiliate links, which means I earn a commission from qualifying purchases at no additional cost to you.*** Already know what you’d like to get from Amazon?
-Here’s a handy way to get to the website, linked to one of my favorite gardening books.
+***Disclaimer: This post contains affiliate links, which means as an Amazon Associate I earn from qualifying purchases at no additional cost to you.*** Already know what you’d like to get from Amazon?
+Here’s a handy way to get to the website, linked to some of my favorite Christmas shows for kids.
 Just click on the link, then browse around and do your shopping.

 In Search of a Creative, Budget-Friendly Idea